raspberrypilearning/paint-box/en/step_2.md

 **Online**: open the starter project at [rpf.io/paint-box-on](http://rpf.io/paint-box-on){:target="_blank"}

+If you have a Scratch account you can make a copy by clicking **Remix**.

 **Offline**: open the [starter project](http://rpf.io/p/en/paint-box-go){:target="_blank"} in the offline editor.

 If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}